sideshot/Markdown-to-Text-Conversion-and-Merge-Tool/README.md

 This script is provided "as is", without warranty of any kind.
 The user assumes all risks associated with its use.

-Make sure to replace `md-convert-to-txt.sh` with the actual filename of your script.
-This `README.md` explains the functionality, usage, and risks associated with the script.